-- Implementation: Level of Implementation of the Four Components Across Sites - Results: Programs and Services Delivered Across Sites (program-level data) - Outcomes: Four Components (individual-level data)

-Outcomes: Violence Reduction Indicators (crime data and economic impact)
+- 5.1 Implementation Directives: Criminal Justice Commission's (Palm Beach County) Directives for the Sites - 5.2 Implementation Findings: Level of Implementation of the Four Components Across Sites - 5.3 Implementation Results: Programs and Services Delivered Across Sites (program-level data) - 5.4 Implementation Outcomes: Four Components (individual-level data) - 5.5 Implementation Outcomes: Violence Reduction Indicators (crime data and economic impact)

 The CJC provided direction to each city's governing body regarding the desired implementation for the four components.
-The CJC direction is presented and is followed by a detailed description of the level of implementation.
+The CJC direction is presented in the next section and is followed by a description of the level of implementation.